LianaTech/magento-cemimport/README.md

 	- API URL (e.g:http://t.lianacem.com, it does not need to contain /rest segment or version)
 	- API VERSION
 	- API REALM
+	- CEM Channel - id (in the URL of the channel in CEM) or systemname of the CEM channel (defaults to `ecs`, LianaCommerce)

   *Afterward click "Save config" to finnished this step (If when you open Liana CEM Import section and see the 404 error, you need to logout and login to Magento again).